 The simple answer is, yes.
 There are generally agreed to certainties in the world that can be viewed in terms of “right” and “wrong.”
 For example: two plus two equals four; an apple is an apple; and so on.
 But, the less simple answer is that the concept of “right” and “wrong” is often misused, which causes unnecessary conflict and contention in relationships of all kinds (partners, friends, family, etc.).

-When it comes to emotional discussions, it is almost a guarantee that it is a disagreement of perspectives and not a case of “right” versus “wrong.”
+When it comes to emotional discussions, it is often a disagreement of perspectives and not a case of “right” versus “wrong.”

 How to Disengage the “Right” and “Wrong” Mechanism

 When you find yourself feeling strongly about a belief or value, or when you find yourself feeling that you are “right” and your partner is “wrong”, take a moment to consider that you may be caught in a difference of perspectives.
 In this case, no one is “right”, and no one is “wrong”.
 You’re just two people seeing a situation from a different angle and a different life experience.

 Here’s an example of how this can play out: